fokalview/VR-Data-V2/README.md

 ### Data Cleaning and Integration

 I standardized columns like engagement level, gender labels, and headset names so the datasets could be combined or compared without confusion.
-I converted numeric fields where needed, handled Yes/No flags, and aligned scales for hours, engagement, and immersion.
+Numeric fields were converted where needed, Yes / No fields were normalized, and scales for hours, engagement, and immersion were aligned.

 Once the data was cleaned, I pulled it into a shared D3 based structure so filters and interactions could work the same way across multiple views.
-The main challenge was dealing with different sample sizes, especially for the "Other" gender group and for regions with fewer assistive technology records.
+The main challenge was dealing with different sample sizes, especially for the Other gender group and regions with fewer assistive technology records.

+---

 ### Visual Architecture

 I used the same filtering logic across all visuals so user interactions feel consistent.
 The main components include:

 - Scatter plots showing engagement versus hours of VR usage
-- Grouped bar charts to show user distribution across age and education levels
+- Grouped bar charts showing user distribution across age and education levels
-- Radar charts showing immersion, duration, motion sickness, and average age grouped by gender
+- Radar charts showing immersion, duration, motion sickness, and average age by gender
 - Headset filters that update the visuals instantly
 - Gender filters that change the shape of the radar and scatter plots
 - Hover interactions that highlight specific elements and dim the rest
-- Icons and legends that sit in clear whitespace outside the main chart area
+- Icons and legends placed in clean whitespace outside the main chart area

 The visual system is intentionally modular so it can be extended or reused with new datasets.

+---

 ### Predictive Thinking